NASCAR Cup Series

 They decided to adopt a similar plan of other professional sports leagues.
 They essentially consider it the NASCAR Cup Series.
 The patrons of the arrangement were given another name - Premier Partners.
 The four Premier Partners are Busch Beer, Coca-Cola, GEICO, and Xfinity.

-He was the main driver to win the NASCAR Cup Championship 7 times.
-He was a gifted driver and has many records to his name and is one of the most regarded figures in motorsports.
+The first to win the NASCAR Cup Championship seven times, he was a gifted driver and has many records to his name.

 Richard was one of the first inductees into the NASCAR Hall of Fame in 2010.
 The legend has been quite active as a team owner (Richard Petty Motorsports) in the Cup Series and even owns the Petty's Garage in North Carolina.

-Dale Earnhardt was the prevailing driver in the NASCAR arrangement during the 1980s and ’90s.
+Dale Earnhardt, another NASCAR great, was the prevailing driver in the NASCAR arrangement during the 1980s and '90s.
 Earnhardt won an aggregate of 76 NASCAR Cup Series races throughout his tenure.

 He even won the coveted Daytona 500 race in 1998.
 He is viewed as probably the best driver in NASCAR history.
 He additionally won seven NASCAR Winston Cup titles, one of the three drivers to hold this record alongside the likes of Richard Petty and Jimmie Johnson.